stpettersens/gulp-remove-markdown/README.markdown

-# gulp-remove-markdown
+### gulp-remove-markdown
-Gulp plug in to remove markdown from a file
+Gulp plug in to remove Markdown from a file.
+E.g. convert a Markdown file to plain text.